 (It was that last symptom that got my Mama Gut Radar beeping really loud!!
 I knew at this point we were dealing with something big.
 That's when I began to research on the internet for symptoms.
 What I found was so hard to weed through, because the searches often led me to sites that mingled Type 1 & Type 2 diabetes symptoms.)

 · Nausea & Vomiting: 1 ½ days after the bathroom incident J.J. began to vomit.
 Again, this vomiting didn't present itself as a typical stomach virus.
 He could eat and drink fine for 12-18 hours before he vomited again.
 Usually with a bacteria or virus, there's no eatin' without vomitin' until the "bug" passes.
-So by this time my Mama Gut was just sick…it was screaming….THIS IS NOT NORMAL!!!
+So by this time my Mama Gut was just sick

 · Weight Loss(2): The day before we took J.J. to the doctor I was giving him a bath and I could count every rib, every vertebrae, and his hips were protruding.
 I told my husband he looked like those kids we see on the commercials who are starving in Africa.